APPLICATION KITS AND GENERAL APPLICATION INFORMATION

 Applicants must be 21 years of age or older; a citizen of the United States; a resident of this state-residing in this state for at least 6 months; and a resident in the county of application.

-Application kits are available from the County Clerk’s Office at 220 W. State Street, Hastings MI 49058, the Barry County Sheriff’s Office, local police Offices, and on the Michigan State Police website, www.michigan.gov/msp.
+Application kits are available from the County Clerk’s Office at 220 W. State Street, Hastings MI 49058, and on the Michigan State Police website, www.michigan.gov/msp.

 A Pistol Safety Training Course is required and training must have occurred after July 1, 2003.
 The certificate must state that it complies with the requirements of P.A.
 719 of 2002.